chef/chef-web-docs/content/knife_options.md

 `--chef-zero-host HOST`

-:   The host to start chef-zero on.
+:   The host to start Chef Infra Zero on.
+Chef Infra Zero is a
+    lightweight, in-memory Chef Infra Server.

 `--chef-zero-port PORT`